-Students For Trump Cofounder Indicted For Fraud, Impersonating An Attorney
+Students For Trump Co-Founder Indicted For Fraud, Impersonating An Attorney

-A Tennessee man who cofounded an organization called Students For Trump, and made numerous public appearances on behalf of the president during the 2016 campaign, was indicted last month on federal charges that he impersonated an attorney in order to bilk multiple clients out of money.
+A Tennessee man, who co-founded an organization called Students For Trump and made numerous public appearances on behalf of the president during the 2016 campaign, was indicted last month on federal charges that he impersonated an attorney in order to bilk multiple clients out of money.

-According to a new profile in Politico John Lambert, who is now 23, cofounded the organization in 2015 that tried to push support for Trump on college campuses.
-The Students For Trump group was not officially part of Trump’s campaign, but “did engage in ad hoc coordination with people on, and close to, Trump’s official operation,” the site said.
+According to a new profile in Politico, John Lambert, who is now 23, co-founded the organization in 2015 that tried to push support for Trump on college campuses.
+The Students For Trump group was not officially part of Trump’s campaign but “did engage in ad hoc coordination with people on, and close to, Trump’s official operation,” the site said.
 Lambert also worked directly with Guido Lombardi, a Trump friend, neighbor, and Mar-a-Lago member, during the campaign.
 The Students For Trump social media accounts were known for often featuring scantily clad women, sometimes in Trump gear or adorned with Trump slogans.

 The group had released a letter in 2016 claiming that the leaders of Students For Trump, including Lambert, had met with Trump at a February 2016 rally in South Carolina.
 Trump’s 2020 campaign, however, issued a statement that Trump’s 2016 campaign “did not coordinate or affiliate with Students for Trump in the 2016 campaign.”

-Students For Trump released a statement last month distancing themselves from their cofounder.
+Students For Trump released a statement last month distancing themselves from their co-founder.

-Per the announcement last month from the United States Attorney for the Southern District of New York, Lambert is accused of wire fraud and conspiracy to commit wire fraud.
+Per the Department of Justice website, an announcement last month from the United States Attorney for the Southern District of New York said Lambert is accused of wire fraud and conspiracy to commit wire fraud.
 SDNY said that Lambert, using the alias “Eric Pope,” had lied about being a lawyer and even collected fees from clients.
 “Pope” claimed to the clients that he worked for a firm called Pope and Dunn.

 Meet John Lambert, a living cautionary tale of the Trump erahttps://t.co/Nb11O2V8Bt